Myth #1 - It takes a long time to donate blood

 Myth #6 - I’m on medication, so I can’t give blood.
 In almost all cases, medications will not disqualify you as a blood donor.
 The reason that you were prescribed the medication could disqualify you, but if the condition is under control and you are healthy, donations are usually allowed.
 There are a handful of drugs that may involve a waiting period to donate after the last dose is taken, however.
 Check out the link here Questions About Donating Blood under Medications for more information.

 Myth #7 - I have high blood pressure, so it’s too dangerous for me to donate blood

-You can donate blood as long as your blood pressure is below 180 systolic (top number) and below 100 diastolic (bottom number) at the time of donation.
+You can donate blood as long as your blood pressure is 180 or below systolic (top number) and 100 or below diastolic (bottom number) at the time of donation.
 When you come in to donate, a Red Cross staff member will check your blood pressure as part of the mini health assessment conducted prior to donating.
 Taking medication for high blood pressure doesn’t disqualify you either.